nixys/nxs-fw-ctl/README.md

     For example, `Meta` may be useful to transfer large number of elements between the `DAL` and `Unit` contexts.

-You may consider the nxs-fw-ctl source core as an example of Nixys Framework application.
+You may consider the nxs-fw-ctl source code as an example of Nixys Framework application.

 ### Available nxs-fw-ctl commands